denied0311/hello-world/README.md

 # hello-world
 Just going with the flow 😎
 Marine Corps Combat vet
-In school to finish my AS in computer programming Father of 2
+Going to school to finish my AS in computer programming Father of 2